 Children are lucky if they can look back on their formative years and embrace memories of a happy childhood with positive role models in their lives.
 How many of us can say that we had the most amazing role models growing up?

-I think a generation makes a big difference in terms of values, as it does to parents making good role models.
-Values change through the generations, through society, through outside influences and with those influences comes change and not always for the better.
+A generation can make a big difference in terms of values, as it can to parents making good role models.
+But values can also get watered down through new generations, through society, through outside influences and sadly not always for the better.

-Whether parents are good role models or not, what we learn from them stays firmly etched in our psyche.
-If we’re lucky enough to have two parents, both parents will contribute to the relationship, not necessarily together, sometimes sending out mixed messages as their children try to compete.
+But whether parents are good role models or not, what we learn from them stays firmly etched in our psyche.
+If we’re lucky enough to have two parents, both parents will contribute to the relationship, but not necessarily together and that can send out mixed messages.

-Teachers will go on to influence children too.
-Grandparents will also contribute and influence their grandchildren, anyone who we as parents hope has compassion and a caring nature, but of course there will always be those who don’t make good role models.
-Some families and institutions don’t always the best role models.
+Teachers will also go on to influence children too.
+Grandparents will contribute and influence their grandchildren, anyone who we hope have compassion and a caring nature, but of course there will always be those who don’t make good role models.
+Some families and institutions don’t always make the best role models.

-But when it comes to parenting, we get one shot at making a difference in our children’s lives.
-Unfortunately, we can never know until they’re through the other end whether we have managed to make a difference.
+But when it comes to parenting we get one shot at making a difference in our children’s lives.
+Unfortunately, we will never know until they’re through the other end, whether we’ve done a good job or not.